 Timely and efficient distribution of merchandise to our stores is an important component of our overall business strategy.
-During fiscal 2010, we relocated our domestic distribution center from Everett, Washington to Corona, California to reduce distribution costs, expand capacity and increase speed of merchandise delivery to our customers.
-At our Corona, California facility, merchandise is inspected, allocated to stores, ticketed when necessary and boxed for distribution to our stores.
+Domestically, our distribution center is located in Corona, California.
+At this facility, merchandise is inspected, allocated to stores, ticketed when necessary and boxed for distribution to our stores.
 Each store is typically shipped merchandise five times a week, providing our stores with a steady flow of new merchandise.
-We currently use United Parcel Service to ship the majority of our merchandise to our domestic stores.

-During fiscal 2012, we relocated our domestic ecommerce fulfillment center from Everett, Washington to Edwardsville, Kansas to provide the additional capacity needed to support the continued growth of our domestic ecommerce operations, while also increasing the speed at which we get product to our customers and lowering the freight and distribution costs once the Edwardsville, Kansas fulfillment center is running effectively and at full capacity.
+During fiscal 2012, we relocated our domestic ecommerce fulfillment center from Everett, Washington to Edwardsville, Kansas to provide the additional capacity needed to support the continued growth of our domestic ecommerce operations, while also increasing the speed at which we get product to our customers.
+Additionally, we utilize our domestic store network to provide fulfillment services for certain customer purchases.

-Internationally, we operate a combined distribution and ecommerce fulfillment center located in Graz, Austria that support our Blue Tomato ecommerce and store operations in Europe and we use a third-party distribution center located in Kamloops, British Columbia to distribute our merchandise to our Canadian stores.
+Internationally, we operate a combined distribution and ecommerce fulfillment center located in Graz, Austria that supports our Blue Tomato ecommerce and store operations in Europe and we operate a distribution center located in Delta, British Columbia, Canada to distribute our merchandise to our Canadian stores.